 The Tide won its first ever Iron Bowl in Bryant-Denny in 2008, a 36-0 drubbing of Auburn.
 The next year Alabama downed Tennessee, 12-10, on a last-second Terrence Cody blocked field goal.

 Twelve coaches have coached the Tide at Bryant-Denny.
 The first was Wallace Wade, who was 6-0 all-time at the venue.
 The most recent is Nick Saban, who began his incredible run at Alabama in 2007 after leaving the NFL.

-If you catch one of those games and find yourself yelling “Roll Tide!” alongside the Million Dollar Band or are engulfed in the Walk of Champions before taking in some Alabama Crimson Tide football at Bryant-Denny Stadium, take a second to appreciate the 90-year history of one of the grandest stadiums in the country.
+If you catch a game and find yourself yelling "Roll Tide!" alongside the Million Dollar Band or are engulfed in the Walk of Champions before watching the Alabama Crimson Tide football team at Bryant-Denny Stadium, take a second to appreciate the 90-year history of one of the grandest football stadiums in the country.